-At the Management level, the Internal Auditor reports to the ARC on a half-yearly basis or more frequently as needed.
+At the Management level, the Internal Auditor reports are provided to the ARC regularly, based on the internal audit schedule.
 The Internal Auditors highlights significant risk issues, both existing and emerging, for discussion with the ARC and the Board, taking into account the immediate operating environment and the next half year prospects.